jlu5/codescraps/regtweaks/README.md

 Registry tweaks for my Windows 7 systems. **You probably do not want to run these unless you know what you're doing.**

+##### AlwaysShowHidden.reg
+- Always show file extensions and hidden files.
+Also modifies the system defaults (for new users)

 ##### NoOEMBackground.reg
 - Disables Windows 7's OEM login screen background.